 This course provides the biological, psychological, and sociocultural aspects of human sexuality and related research.
 Topics include reproductive biology, sexual and psychosexual development, sexual orientation, contraception, sexually transmitted diseases, sexual disorders, theories of sexuality, and related issues.
-Upon completion, students should be able to demonstrate an overall knowledge and understanding of human sexuality.
-This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+Upon completion, students should be able to demonstrate an overall knowledge and understanding of human sexuality. ~ T .
+1 ...

 Class Lab Credit

 PSY 281 Abnormal Psychology 3 0 3

 Prerequisites: PSY 150

-Corequisites:

 This course provides an examination of the various psychological disorders, as well as theoretical, clinical, and experimental perspectives of the study of psychopathology.
 Emphasis is placed on terminology, classification, etiology, assessment, and treatment of the major disorders.
 Upon completion, students should be able to distinguish between normal and abnormal behavior patterns as well as demonstrate knowledge of etiology, symptoms, and therapeutic techniques.
 This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+See the College Transfer section of the catalog on pages 169-177 for information about the CAA and the transfer designation of this course.